 TABLE OF CONTENTS

 What Is Cryptojacking: The Basics

 The term itself looks like something related to cryptocurrency, and it is.
-Cryptjacking refers to a practice when a hacker uses the computing power of your device to mine cryptocurrency.
-The problem is most cryptojacking victims are not even aware of it.
+Cryptjacking refers to the practice when a hacker uses the computing power of your device to mine cryptocurrency.
+Most cryptojacking victims are not even aware of it.

 Here are some facts about cryptojacking: